mtrabelsi/spaceX/README.md

 Assuming you have already installed Node.js.

-To launch the frontend part you need Just run the run
+To launch the frontend part you need just to run

 ```
 npm i